daviddenton/daviddenton.github.io/_drafts/2021-05-01-the-value-of-values.md

 ```

 One problem here is one of type-safety - the `sortCode` and `account` arguments are both of type `String`, meaning that
-a coder could accidentally switch these values around and we would not potentially notice until runtime.
-Maybe not such
+a developer can accidentally switch these values around and we would not potentially notice until runtime.
+Maybe not
-a problem with two values, but scale up this issue to a function that takes five `Strings` and we start to see how
+such a problem with two values, but scale up this issue to a function that takes five `Strings` and we start to see how
 mistakes could be easily made.

-Historically, the Kotlin language and tooling has give us tools to mitigate this problem somewhat - most notably named
+Historically, the Kotlin language and tooling has give us tools to mitigate this problem somewhat - most
-arguments and type-hints in the IDE, but from my experience these are a mediocre safety-net.
+notably [named arguments](https://kotlinlang.org/docs/functions.html#named-arguments) and type-hints in the IDE, but
+from my experience these are a fairly mediocre safety-net.

 Instead, giving each of these values a simple type-safe class wrapper (aka Microtype) will mitigate this problem - let's
-make it a data class so we retain equality and friendly toString() semantics; this also tidies up our function signature
+make it a data class so we retain equality and friendly `toString()` semantics; this also tidies up our function
-nicely:
+signature nicely to be safer:

 ```kotlin
 data class Amount(val value: BigDecimal)